Canada : Safety by CityCanada - safety as a country

 MUGGING RISK : LOW

 Niagara Falls can be regarded as free of mugging and kidnapping risks.
-As in every city, there are parts that should not be visited at night.
+As in every city, some parts should not be visited at night.

 TERRORISM RISK : LOW